janakiv0203/remoterepo/README.md

-Established http communication with server and client
+Established http communication with server and client using json file